Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
 This allows inband signalling of parameter changes.
-     11. In case the language of a track changes a new CMAF Header with updated [=mdhd=] and or [=elng=] SHOULD be send.
+     11. In case the language of a track changes, a new CMAF Header with updated [=mdhd=] and or [=elng=] SHOULD be send.
      12. Track roles SHOULD be signalled in the ingest by using a kind box in userData udta box.
 The kind box MUST contain a schemeIdUri MPEG